- Produced 30,000 tons of vibratory finishing media

 A good rule of thumb is three parts media with one part workpiece.

-This 3:1 ration usually provides the best tumbling results.
+This 3:1 ratio usually provides the best tumbling results.

 14. Can I tumble anodized aluminum?